MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.resources/resourcemanager_mainresourcemap.md

 ## -description

-Gets the [ResourceMap](resourcemap.md) that is associated with the main package of the currently running application.
+Gets the [ResourceMap](resourcemap.md) that is associated with the main package of the currently running app.

 ## -property-value